 The space between cultures can be a Pandora's box of trouble — and of hope.
 Learning to work with cultural differences is a critical skill for the future, particularly for facilitators and other group leaders.
 Those who can recognize and navigate these differences productively will, by definition, be more effective than those who cannot.

 In this session we’ll use the Implicit Association Test (IAT) to explore how we encounter differences in race, gender, ethnicity, and other distinguishing characteristics — and how we can use what we discover about our own implicit associations to develop intercultural skills that can drive more creative and productive outcomes.
-We will post a link to the Implicit Association Test site a few weeks prior to the start Pre-Mindcamp in Toronto.You can take the IAT at no cost.
-Please do so, and come prepared to discuss your results with your colleagues.
+Go to mindcamp.org/implicit to take the test before coming to the session... (right now would be good).
+Please take the test, and come prepared to discuss your results with your colleagues.

 The Skinny: 3 things you will do in this session

 - A clear sense of where you stand in terms of recognizing and encountering cultural differences

 - Sharper self-awareness and the ability to identify attitudes, issues, and hidden assumptions that may impede teams from performing creatively

 - A map of the developmental stages of intercultural sensitivity

 Hamlin GrangeHamlin is a diversity and inclusion strategist with nearly two decades of experience working with individuals, teams and organizations to meet the challenges and reap the rewards of a culturally diverse environment.
 He is a Qualified Administrator of the Intercultural Development Inventory™.
 As principal consultant and president of DiversiPro, a diversity consulting firm based in Toronto, Hamlin has been engaged by corporations, not-for-profit agencies and governments in Canada, the US, and Europe.